 - Twin Gables B&B near Skamokawa, Washington in the southwestern part of the state is equidistant to Seattle and Portland and offers a haven for kayakers and naturalists alike.

-- WildSpring Guest Habitat near Port Orford in the south Oregon coast offers 5 eco-luxurious cabins all with a keen eye toward respecting the environment.
+- WildSpring Guest Habitat near Port Orford in the southern Oregon coast offers 5 eco-luxurious cabins all with a keen eye toward respecting the environment.
 The cabins are on a property that is an official birding site on the Oregon Coast Birding Trail and is a certified National Wildlife Federation habitat for wild animals.
 Besides hiking, fishing, whale watching, and horseback riding, the keepers offer a locally sourced, organic breakfast.